 Step 1

-Start Microsoft Visual Basic 2008 Express Edition, then select File then Open Project... and select the Solution File for Part One (e.g. TextEditorPartOne.sln), the following should then appear:
+Start Microsoft Visual Basic 2008 Express Edition, then select File then New Project...
+Choose Windows Forms Application from the New Project Window, enter a name for the Project and then click OK, see below:

 Step 2